-This week I’m excited to have registered dietitian and certified diabetes educator Lori Lehnert as my special guest blogger.
+This blog originally ran in August 2019 and features registered dietitian and certified diabetes educator Lori Lehnert as a special guest blogger.

 Abdominal pain, bloating, constant gassiness, diarrhea and constipation are not exactly everyone’s favorite topics to discuss in public.
 However, they are things you should be talking about with your healthcare team if you experience these symptoms—especially if they interfere with your daily activities and quality of life.
 While many different medical problems could be the culprit for your symptoms, one common diagnosis is Irritable Bowel Syndrome (IBS).
 Considered a diagnosis of exclusion, meaning that your doctor rules out other potential causes for your issues first through various tests, IBS affects 10-15% of the world’s population.
 The good news though, is that over the last 15 years, a dietary treatment, the Low FODMAP diet, has been shown to significantly improve symptoms in over 70% of those who try the diet.